Near West Side

 These are just some of the squalid conditions of these tenements and by the 1930s more investigations were underway making a case for public housing that would be built over many of these tenements.

-As World War II first started and the United States became involved, more African American migration poured into the city as the Great Depression era was coming to a close and more manufacturing jobs opened up, especially once the U.S. entered into the war in 1942 right after the Pearl Harbor attacks on December 7, 1941.
-The Near West Side neighborhood was the only west side neighborhood that allowed blacks because restrictive covenants prevented them from going elsewhere on the west side.
-Not only were African Americans coming in high volumes, but as of 1942 Mexican immigrants were once again flooding into Chicago and once again, they arrived in the Near West Side community right where they originally settled just west of Greek Town, and once again they were in Chicago to work.
+As World War II first started and the United States became involved, more African American migration poured into the city as the Great Depression era was ending and more manufacturing jobs opened up, especially once the U.S. entered the war in 1942 right after the Pearl Harbor attacks on December 7, 1941.
+The Near West Side neighborhood was the only entire west side neighborhood that allowed African American because restrictive covenants prevented them from going elsewhere on the west side.
+Not only were African Americans coming in high volumes, but as of 1942 Mexican immigrants were once again flooding into Chicago and once again, they arrived in the Near West Side community right where they originally settled just west of Greek Town and Little Italy, and once again they were in Chicago to work.

-In the early 1940s, blacks migrated more into the Maxwell Street Market section right near the sight of the original Maxwell Street Market as the last Jewish residents packed up and left.
-The old Maxwell Street Market area was now a black community by the end of the 1940s and many youth gangs in the areas just to the west were very unhappy with this sparking gang fights in the 1940s.
+In the early 1940s, African Americans migrated more into the Maxwell Street Market section right near the sight of the original Maxwell Street Market as the last Jewish residents packed up and left.
+The old Maxwell Street Market area was now a black community by the end of the 1940s and many youth gangs in the areas just to the west were very unhappy with this, sparking gang fights in the 1940s.

 By the 1940s most of the wealthy had left the area making the Near West Side into a largely working class and lower income class community.

 In the year 1942 another public housing project was built right near the Jane Addams homes called the Robert Brooks Homes that was named after a recently killed African American soldier that was killed in the Philippians by the Japanese.
 This project was for African American residents unlike the Jane Addams Homes.
-Many impoverished black families were lining up to get in, to help the demand an extension was built in 1943.
+Many impoverished African American families were lining up to get in, to help the demand, an extension was built in 1943.

 When the war was over there was much protest for Mexican immigrants to leave the country now that the war effort was no longer needed, but repatriation was not brought back into effect this time and the Mexican immigrants did not want to leave the Near West Side.
 Even though the rest of the country was enjoying much better employment opportunities after the war, Chicago lagged for a while due to having been so heavily vested in the war industry now there were not enough jobs to go around catering to the growing city, and once again whites felt they should have employment priority.
 This led to hate and animosity and as Mexican and Puerto Rican labor groups struggled to defend “Braceros” that wanted to stay in the U.S.

-Blacks had moved into the Jewish Ghetto in a mostly smooth transition because most of the Jewish community empathized with the plights blacks faced with social injustices.
-The nearby Italians and the Irish were far less empathetic and as the black population grew by the later 1940s resentment grew.
+African Americans had moved into the Jewish Ghetto in a mostly smooth transition because most of the Jewish community empathized with the plights African Americans faced with social injustices.
+The nearby Italians and the Irish were far less empathetic as the African American population grew by the later 1940s.
 One of the prized parks in the area was Stanford Park which had gardens, playgrounds, a swimming pool and even baseball diamonds.
 This was a park fought over for generations as Jews, Italians and Irish fought each other for their rights to use the park.
 The Italians and Irish thought they were the most entitled to the park and both ethnic groups targeted the Jews causing the Jews to fist fight just to use the pool.
 By the late 1940s, African Americans were using the park the most as Maxwell Street Market area was transforming into more of a black community.
 Stanford Park became the epicenter of African American activities and get togethers and this caused many whites to snarl about it.
 Soon racial clashing was happening in higher-than-normal volumes in and around the park.
 This caused social athletic clubs to convert into street gangs as they fought over the park and the nearby Maxwell Street Market area Streets.
-This was the beginning of the 14th Street Clovers and Imperial Chaplains black street gangs that soon swelled in number as they fought for their right to move about the neighborhood.

-Another social issue this community faced in the later 40s was the beginning of highway construction on what would become the Dan Ryan Expressway, Kennedy Expressway, and the circle interchange.
+Another social issue this community faced in the later 40s was the beginning of highway construction on what would become the Dan Ryan Expressway, Kennedy Expressway, and the Circle Interchange.
 In the year 1948 the city sectioned off parts of the Near West Side for demolition to clear the way for the construction of the superhighway system.
 This was brought about by the 1947 Illinois Blighted Areas Redevelopment Act of 1947.
 This would replace blighted areas with highways and other newer buildings.
 In 1948 several residential and commercial buildings were targeted near Halsted Street and Congress Street.
 Residents were given notice in these areas to leave at once as their homes would be no more.
-This heavily effected the black community because most of the blacks in this neighborhood lived along the Halsted and Congress corridors.
+This heavily effected the black community because most of the African Americans in this neighborhood lived along the Halsted and Congress corridors.
 This process relocated many families into parts of the neighborhood that didn’t fit their ethnic identity, and this brought tensions.
 Many other residents not effected directly by the construction left voluntarily because they did not like how the neighborhood was changing.
-In the year 1949 the wrecking ball arrived and knocked down several blighted buildings clearing a path for this construction; however, it was put on hold for now.
+In the year 1949 the wrecking ball arrived and knocked down several blighted buildings clearing a path for this construction; however, the actual building of the new expressway system was put on hold until the mid-50s.

 Another project building was constructed for African Americans known as the Loomis Courts that were built in 1951 within the same cluster as the Jane Addams and Robert Brooks Homes.